-Rosemary and I wish you a very blessed Eastertide! ~ Nick Time to take stock Heather Cox ime is an interesting concept.
+Rosemary and I wish you a very blessed Eastertide! ~Nick https://stpeterschurch.nz | The Gateway, Autumn 2023 Page 3 From the editor Time to take stock ime is an interesting concept.
 Depending on our mood or circumstance, it can rush by, or seem to drag on forever.
 We can also just drift through life, without making any conscious effort to participate in events outside our cozy little lives.
 This year, for many, has brought home the reality that not taking an interest in events outside our own comfort zone can be selfish.
 For us, as a family, the violent death of volunteer worker Andrew Bagshaw in the Ukraine made the horrors taking place there all too real.
 Andrew played cricket with our own son in their childhood days, and was also coached by Graeme.
 His tragic death gave us a new perspective on the reality of war, because it took away someone we had known.
 The same can be said about climate change and global warming.
 It has been easy to see these as concepts of concern, but not really impacting our lives to any great extent.
 Cyclone Gabrielle has changed that.
 The devastation wrought by this unprecedented weather event has hit hard everyone in New Zealand, and has certainly provided a wake-up call to many, showing that we all need to do what we can to protect our planet.
 We are fortunate to have capable and passionate people within our congregation who provide ample opportunity for us all to learn how we can contribute, in an endeavour to provide a safer environment for future generations. s we approach Easter, it is good to make time to reflect on the magnitude of Christ's death, and to reexperience the hope and joy of his resurrection.
 It is also good to assess our own use of time, and to endeavour to spend part of it improving the quality of life for others.
 The time for action is now.
-It's never too late to do something.- Antoine de Saint-Exupery. https://stpeterschurch.nz | The Gateway, Autumn 2023 JOIN THE DOTS part of our Church family, with electric piano, bass and electric guitars, violins, and flute (does anyone know of a drummer?)
+It's never too late to do something.---Antoine de Saint-Exupery.
+Heather Cox Family Church What does it take to share our faith?
+Peg Riley haring faith does not take much, as Jesus taught us, just a place and two people, and I have found the Family Church service on the 2nd and 4th Sunday of each month a glorious place to share faith with others.
+We are blessed to have a varied and talented Family Orchestra that is part of our Church family, with electric piano, bass and electric guitars, violins, and flute (does anyone know of a drummer?)
 In fact, the attending congregation plays percussion during the songs.
 The Family Church was identified as one of our four Mission Priorities.
 Having such a joyful challenge is a blessing!
 When I first attended these services, before another COVID lockdown, there were 8 to 10 people including clergy.
-These past few months, we have been blessed with $25\ \text{to}\ 28$ people, aged 11 months to mature!
-We invite you to join us and see what Family Church is all about.
+These past few months, we have been blessed with 25 to 28 people, aged 11 months to mature!

+Page 5 We invite you to join us and see what Family Church is all about.
 Whether or not you bring young children, it is important for different areas of our parish family to get to know one another, and to share our faith journey.